 In addition, we license our J.Crew trademark and know-how to Itochu Corporation in Japan for which we receive royalty fees based on a percentage of sales.
 Under the license agreement, which is an exclusive license with regard to Japan, we retain a high degree of control over the manufacture, design, marketing and sale of merchandise by Itochu Corporation under the J.Crew trademark.
-This agreement expires in January 2007.
+In September 2006, we extended this licensing arrangement for one year through January 2008.
 In fiscal 2005, licensing revenues totaled \$2.9 million.